Afghanistan Peace Talks

 news articles about the Afghan war peace talks

 Some Pararels with Vietnam and Afghanistan.
 We find two things in common with Vietnam and Afghanistan.
 The South Vietnam government was and the Afghan government is corrupt and ineffective.
 Both Thieu (the leader of the South Vietnam government) and Karzai can be called inept and corrupt.
-Neither government enjoyed strong support of the general population.
+The new National Unity Government (NUG) comprised of President Ghani and CEO Abdullah seems to just as inept and possibly just as corrupt.
+Neither the Vietnam or Afghan governments enjoyed strong support of the general population.

 Are the Taliban Serious about Peace Talks?
-Many critics claim that the Taliban are merely engaging in peace talks so they can run out the clock to the end of 2014 when the coalition departs Afghanistan . . . then move to topple the Karzai regime.
+Many critics claimed that the Taliban merely engaged in peace talks so they could run out the clock to the end of 2014 when the coalition departed Afghanistan . . . then move to topple the Karzai or successor regime.
 Observers of past Taliban negotiations believe the Taliban will renege on any promises made during negotiations.
 2.

 Who has the Strong Hand at the Peace Talk Table?
 It is not the U.S. and its allies.
 They are burdened with a non-cooperative, ineffective, inefficient and corrupt Afghan government that has little popular support.
-The U.S and its allies are also are worn down by the ten-year war that has been costly in lives and money.
-The lead nation in the coalition (U.S.) has a President determined to win re-election - and he needs to show progress in dis-engaging from Afghanistan.
-The Karzai regime doesn't hold the cards - without the coalition combat support and massive amounts of dollars provided by international donors his government folds.
+The U.S and its allies are also worn down by the decade long war that has been costly in lives and money.
+The lead nation in the coalition (U.S.) has a President determined to disengage from Afghanistan.
+The Ghani regime doesn't hold the cards - without the coalition combat support and massive amounts of dollars provided by international donors his government will likely fold.
 So that would leave the Taliban with the strongest bargaining position.
-The Taliban have taken some losses over the past two years; but they are not beaten.
-They have sanctuaries in Pakistan, receive support from Pakistan, and they continue to be funded through the drug trade and international donors.
+The Taliban have taken some losses over the past several years; but they are not beaten.
+They have sanctuaries in Pakistan, receive aid and support from Pakistan, and they continue to be funded through the drug trade and international donors.
 They can use the peace negotiations to extract concessions and strengthen their position politically and militarily.
-However, they will most likely use the negotiations as a stalling tactic and bide their time until 2014.
-Pakistan is a another matter - do we really know where they stand in the entire process?
+However, they will most likely use the negotiations as a stalling tactic and bide their time until post 2016.
+Pakistan is an another matter - do we really know where they stand in the entire process?

 Sources of Information on Peace Talks for Afghanistan